 Do not jump if the machine tips.
-Operator will be unlikely to jump clear and the machine may crush the operator.
+You will be unlikely to jump clear and the machine may crush you.

 Load and unload from trucks or trailers carefully.
 Be sure truck is wide enough and on a firm level surface.
-Use loading ramps and attach them properly to truck bed.
+Use loading ramps.
+Properly attach ramps to truck bed.
 Avoid trucks with steel beds because tracks slip more easily on steel.